Skin Prick Allergy Testing in Singapore

 Skin prick testing is an allergy test used to identify allergens responsible for triggering symptoms in allergic diseases.
-Skin prick testing is useful in the diagnosis of other allergies such as those that cause hay fever, food allergy or bee and wasp allergy.
+In addition, skin prick testing is helpful in the diagnosis of other allergies, such as those that cause hay fever, food allergy or bee and wasp allergy.
 The gold standard for allergy testing is as simple as pricking your skin, inserting a small amount of a substance (allergen) and waiting to see what happens.
-If you are allergic to the substance, a reddish elevated bump with a red ring around it will appear.
-The bump may be very itchy.
+A reddish, elevated bump with a red ring will appear if you are allergic to the substance.
+In addition, the bump may be very itchy.

 What is an Allergen?

 An allergen is any substance that elicits an allergic reaction.
 Skin prick testing is most often used to demonstrate atopy.
 Atopy is characterised by an overactive immune response to environmental factors.
-It usually manifests clinically as one or more of the characteristics disorders of asthma, eczema or hay fever (rhinitis).
-The results from skin prick testing can be used to guide the management of patients with asthma and hay fever, for example, desensitization of a certain allergen, removal of a family pet, removal of rugs or dust causing items and avoidance of certain foods.
+It usually manifests clinically as one or more of the characteristic disorders of asthma, eczema or hay fever (rhinitis).
+The results from skin prick testing can be used to guide the management of patients with asthma and hay fever, for example, desensitisation of a specific allergen, removal of a family pet, removal of rugs or dust-causing items and avoidance of certain foods.

 Allergens available at IMC:

-Yes, any doctor at IMC can consult for the allergy testing.
+Yes, any doctor at IMC can consult for allergy testing.

-Yes, we have a variety of allergens available with the option to do these in a panel or to test for more specific allergens.
-The doctor will be able to help advise which option is right for you or your child.
+Yes, we have a variety of allergens available, with the option to do these in a panel or to test for more specific allergens.
+But, again, the doctor can help advise which option is right for you or your child.

 No, you will need a consultation first with one of our doctors.
 A subsequent appointment will then be made for the Skin Prick test.

 Yes, we can test for multiple different nut species.
-You may choose to do a nut allergy panel which includes Almond, Brazil Nut, Cashew, Hazelnut, Peanuts, Pistachio and Walnut or choose one individually.
+You may choose a nut allergy panel that includes Almonds, Brazil nuts, Cashews, hazelnuts, Peanuts, Pistachio and walnuts, or choose one individually.

-No, the size the of the reaction has no telling on how severe an allergy may be.
+No, the reaction size does not tell how severe an allergy may be.

-Yes, the minimum age for the Allergy Skin Prick testing is 2 years of age.
+Yes, the minimum age for the Allergy Skin Prick testing is two years.